Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: T-duality with T-folds and principal 2-groupoid bundles

 \subsection{Half-geometric T-correspondences as principal \texorpdfstring{$\sfTD^{\text{$\tfrac12$geo}}_n$}{TDnhalfgeometric}-bundles}

-Let us briefly compare our construction with that of~\cite{Nikolaus:2018qop}, where the topological part of T-correspondences involving geometric T-backgrounds and T-folds was described in terms of higher geometry.
+A second piece of evidence justifying our proposal is that it contains the principal 2-bundles used in~\cite{Nikolaus:2018qop} to capture the topological part of half-geometric T-dualities.
+We start with a brief review of this construction.

-\paragraph{Half-geometric T-correspondences.} We follow the nomenclature of~\cite{Nikolaus:2018qop} and call a T-correspondence involving a geometric background of type $F^1$ and a T-fold background \uline{half-geometric}.
+We follow the nomenclature of~\cite{Nikolaus:2018qop} and call a T-correspondence involving a geometric T-background of type $F^1$ and a T-fold background \emph{half-geometric}.
 Topological T-backgrounds of type $F^1$ have been shown to correspond to functors represented by the 2-group $\sfTB^\text{F1}_n$~\cite{Nikolaus:2018qop}.
 This 2-group is given by the semidirect product of the strict 2-group $\sfTB^\text{F2}_n$ with the abelian subgroup of $\beta$-transformations $\fro(n;\IZ)\subset \sfGO(n,n;\IZ)$,

-For the definition of the action and the resulting semidirect product, see~\cite[App.~A.4]{Nikolaus:2018qop}; the corresponding cocycles of (topological) principal $\sfTB^\text{F1}_n$-bundles were also given in~\cite{Nikolaus:2018qop}.
+For the definition of the action and the resulting semidirect product, see~\cite[App.~A.4]{Nikolaus:2018qop}; the corresponding cocycles of principal $\sfTB^\text{F1}_n$-bundles (without connection) were also given in~\cite{Nikolaus:2018qop}.

 A half-geometric T-correspondence can then be described by a principal $\sfTD^{\text{$\tfrac12$geo}}_n$-bundle, where the structure 2-group is defined as